How to Become a Painter

 Our company, D’franco Painting & Wallpaper, Offers several of the above type of painting.
 Why?
-We have found that offering several types of painting keeps us busy especially with certain trends come and go.
+We have found that offering several types of painting keeps us busy especially when certain trends come and go.
 Take listen to our recent podcast where we interviewed one of our painters to share their experience here – WE ARE HIRING PAINTERS!

-Since there are several styles of painting you can get into, training get more difficult as well.
-Paint education-schools are virtually non existent.
+Since there are several styles of painting you can get into, training gets more difficult as well.
+Paint education schools are virtually non existent.
 It was not that long ago that we did not have a very good training program either.
-We have changed that due to conventions we have attended and the help of the PCA (paint contractors association).
+We have changed that due to conventions we’ve attended and the help of the PCA (Paint Contractors Association and Sherwin Williams.
 With a base outline of what to teach and how, our training has taken big leaps.
 We are always improving how we train and what we train employees on, because learning new things is fun, keeps us energized and we might just find that God given talent you never knew you had.

 There are other factors that will affect how long it will take you:

-- leaning and using different materials- each type of paint is a little different
+- Using different materials – each type of paint is a little different.

-- weather? yep- temperature, humidity all affect how paint is applied and how it dries
+- Weather?
+Yep- temperature, humidity, etc. all affect how paint is applied and how it dries.

 Being a painter is just one small part of a career in painting.
 As you will start as an apprentice, you evolve to a painter, then Lead painter.
 Moving from painting to being in charge of jobs then people is the next step as you become a crew leader.
 But it doesn’t have to stop there!

-- maybe start doing podcast, you tube videos?
+- Maybe start doing podcasts or YouTube videos?

 Where can I learn more about becoming a painter?

-its is easy- send an email, give us a resume, call us and start a conversation.
-If not us, then you are a google search away from a paint contractor looking for great people who like to paint!
+It is easy- send an email, give us a resume, call us and start a conversation.
+Go to Indeed and apply to our ad!
+You are a Google search away from a paint contractor looking for great people just like you who like to paint!